craftr-build/craftr-build-4.x/docs/index.rst

 Getting Started
 ---------------

-There is usually a file named "Craftfile" in your current working directory.
+There is usually a file named "Craftfile.py" in your current working directory.
 This file is a Python script that will be executed when you run ``craftr``.
 Every Craftfile must have a module name declaration which can be anywhere in the first comment block at the beginning of the file.
 Craftr will parse